10 Self Defense Tools You Can Legally Carry In Canada

 What Can We Carry In Canada To Feel Safe?
 Intent Matters

 Think of a baseball, a metal water bottle or another heavy item like a skateboard that you are carrying around.
+None of these are weapons by design.

 10 Self Defense Tools You Can Carry In Canada